c-art/videntity.de/_posts/2007-06-05-do-it-the-restful-way.md

 tags: []
 comments: []
 ---
-<p>Just checked in a massive(!) update of whoami!
+Just checked in a massive(!) update of whoami!
 Completely refactored with full implementation of <a href="http://en.wikipedia.org/wiki/Representational_State_Transfer">REST</a> - AND: of course, OpenID is now fully supported.
-Thanks to <a href="http://agilewebdevelopment.com/plugins/openidauthentication">David</a> - check it out!</p>
+Thanks to <a href="http://agilewebdevelopment.com/plugins/openidauthentication">David</a> - check it out!